 Maintain a Regular Sleep Schedule

-Hitting the sheets and waking up at the same times each day promote a regular sleep pattern that should make it easier for you to fall asleep as consistency reinforces the body’s sleep-wake cycle.
+Hitting the sheets and waking up at the same times each day promote a regular sleep pattern that may make it easier for you to fall asleep as consistency reinforces the body’s sleep-wake cycle.

 If you’re having trouble falling asleep, get up and engage in a relaxing activity until you become tired.
 Agonizing over your inability to fall asleep can make it harder to doze off.